Youssef-balh/Object-Detection-and-People-Counter/README.md

 ## Overview

 This project implements object detection and tracking using YOLOv8 with pre-trained weights on the COCO dataset.
 The system also features a people counter that utilizes a sorting algorithm for tracking.
-The graphical interface is built with Streamlit, and the project supports detection on videos, images, and real-time scenarios.
+The graphical interface is built with Streamlit, and the project supports detection on videos, images, and real-time scenarios.For each detected object we draw bound boxes arround objects with confidence level above 0.6 (60%).

 ## Project Structure